 You can choose when you open but you cannot exceed the maximum number of days allowed for each funded period.
-If you want to follow Surrey school term dates they can be found at www.surreycc.gov.uk/schools.
-You are now able to take inset days but these should be shown as closed days and you will not be funded for those days.
+If you want to follow Surrey school term dates they can be found at www.surreycc.gov.uk/schools..
+You are able to take inset days but these should be shown as closed days and you will not be funded for those days.
+You will be funded for the May Day Bank Holiday but not for any other Bank Holidays.